Dhanya-krishnan2/Employee-tracker/README.md

 * Review the week's activities for a refresher on MySQL.

 * Check out [SQL Bolt](https://sqlbolt.com/) for some extra MySQL help.
+* used all the hints provided for the development of this program.

 ## Minimum Requirements